psycopg/psycopg2/doc/src/module.rst

     Exception that is the base class of all other error exceptions.
 You can use this to catch all errors with one single ``except`` statement.
-Warnings are not considered errors and thus should not use this class as base.
+Warnings are not considered errors and thus not use this class as base.
 It is a subclass of the Python |StandardError|_.

     .. attribute:: pgerror